Sacral and Throat Chakras

 Gut Shock-rah

-The gut shock-rah is the where you get and store your fire to fuel your will to do and take action in your work and on your purpose.
+The gut shock-rah is where you get and store your fire to fuel your will to do and take action in your work and on your purpose.
 It supports your will to act on what your intuitive 6th shock-rah brings to your human self’s understanding and motivation.
 The sixth shock-rah intuits the big picture view of your plan or purpose.
 It could be what you came to the planet to offer, give and learn.

 Physically speaking